scs-zke/another-ldap-auth/README.md

           servicePort: 80
 ```

+## Method 3 - Installation and configuration with the Helm chart

+### Step 1 - Deploy to Kubernetes with Helm

+Deploy __Another LDAP Authentication__ with the method described under <https://github.com/jgkirschbaum/another-ldap-auth/tree/gh-pages>.
+All configuration is documented under <https://github.com/jgkirschbaum/another-ldap-auth/tree/main/charts/another-ldap-auth>.

+### Step 2

+See Method 2 - Step 2.

 ## Brute Force protection

 Brute force protection is blocking user IP, please read this article to know the limitations about blocking IPs